Lukeul1/Resolve-the-riddle/README.md

 To do:

-Text box field needs work - only accepts answer occasionally, need to check on-screen keyboard.
+Text box field needs work - only accepts answer occasionally and the check field does not work, neither does enter on-screen or externally.

 Create riddles and display under the bold riddle.